qcodespp/qcodespp.github.io/docs/source/dummy_measurements.rst

 Here, we have created the object ``loop``.
 Inside of it, is a ``DataSetPP`` object (accessed via ``loop.data_set``), which will hold the measurements.
 The details of the ``DataSetPP`` are printed.
 You will see the data will be saved in the 'data' folder we specified earlier, and the name of the data includes a counter with a unique number as well as the date and time of the measurement.
 The rest of the name is generated from the independent parameter settings and the text provided in ``device_info`` and ``instrument_info``.

-To run the measurement, we can invoke the ``run()`` method of the loop object, and tell it which parameters to plot:
+To run the measurement, we can invoke the ``run()`` method of the loop object, and give it a list of parameters to plot:

 .. code-block:: python